fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.11

-Fork and clone the project [Diagnoses-frontend](https://github.com/TuukkaP/fsopen-frontend).
+Fork and clone the project [patientor](git clone https://github.com/fullstack-hy2020/patientor).
 With the help of the README-file start the project.
 You should be able to use the frontend without a functioning backend.

 Ensure that backend answers to frontend's ping requests.
 Check developer tools to make sure it really works: